74bravo/PowerBi-Workspace-Intra-Tenant-Migration-Scripts/README.md

 # Background

 I recently wrapped up a PowerBi  project in which PowerBi development was done on my company's tenant and subsequently deployed to a customers tenant.
-I found that it was not quite straigtforward, so I had to develop tools to work around the pain points and achieve consistant error-free outcomes when deploying.
+I found that deployment of PowerBi workspaces from one tenant to another was not quite straigtforward, so I developed tools to work around the pain points and achieve consistant error-free outcomes.

-The primary challenge is I did not have access to the production environment and the updates needed to be applied by someone with very little experience with Power Bi.
+Another significant challenge is I did not have access to the production environment and the updates needed to be applied by someone with very little experience with Power Bi.
 I had to make the deployment as seamless and error free as possible.

-The scripts contained in this repository are the end result of my efforts.
+The scripts contained in this repository are the fruit of my efforts.

 This repository was created to share the work I did for the benefit of the broader Power Bi Maker/Developer community.
 Please forgive me as these scripts were originally created to solve a one-off problem.
 Code quality and standards were not a priority.
 With that said, the scripts do work and could serve as a starting point for automating similar scenerios.

 The scripts are provided as is.
 As time permits, I may provide more guidance and insight.
+Otherwise, take them and do as you wish.
+If you make improvements, please feel free to share.
+If you would like to make contributions, just reach out to me.

 # How the scripts work